pycon-mentored-sprints/organisational/forms/contributor-signup.md

 10. Do you have your own laptop for the sprint, or will you require a loaner?

-11. Additional notes or comments to sprint organizer?
+11. Additional notes or comments to sprint organizers?